 Word for word the same with the Prototype Dredge Mining Suit, the alternate boss of the area.

-The Revolution Will Not Be Civilized: The Separatists, self-styled freedom fighters waging a guerrilla war against the charr to liberate Ascalon more than two centuries after it became a lost cause.
+The Separatists, self-styled freedom fighters waging a guerrilla war against the charr to liberate Ascalon more than two centuries after it became a lost cause.
 They're also rebelling against human authority for making a truce with the charr to begin with, and aren't above assassinating people on the streets of Ebon Hawke.
+Charr have their own version of this, the Renegades.

 The Dredge also show signs of this; after successfully rising up over (and slaughtering) their dwarven slave-drivers, they now wish to assassinate the last living dwarf on the surface.
 At the end of the third explorable path of Sorrow's Embrace, it's implied that the dredge you just helped overcome their megalomaniac general are about to initiate a Soviet-style purge against his sympathizers.